Trent-Fellbootman/dev000/docs/programming-languages/overview.md

 - The program can run on any computer with a JIT compiler installed.
 - JIT is often faster than interpreted languages, since the JIT compiler compiles the source code to machine code.
-- The JIT compiler is sometimes able to find more available optimization than the "static compilers" of compiled languages, because it can access the run-time states of the programs.
+- The JIT compiler can sometimes find more available optimizations than the "static compilers" of compiled languages, because it can access the run-time states of the programs.

-##### IL (Intermediate Language) and Virtual Machines
+##### Intermediate Language (IL) and Virtual Machine (VM)

 Some languages supports compiling the source code to an intermediate representation that is neither human-readable nor hardware-executable.